-11As noted, these procedures (or something similar to them) are needed to have a well defined equilibrium.
+As noted, these procedures (or something similar to them) are needed to have a well-defined equilibrium.

-12The software was programmed using zTree (Fischbacher, 2007).
+&lt;sup>12 The software was programmed using zTree (Fishbacker, 2007).

-13Entrants were also permitted to bid above their valuations plus the externality, as were subjects in the FPSB auctions who were permitted to bid up to 500 ECUs.
+Entrants were also permitted to bid above their valuations plus the externality, as were subjects in the FPSB auctions who were permitted to bid up to 500 ECUs.

-calibrated to account for losses due to the externality, and for expected differences in auction earnings between player types.
-These starting cash balances were private information so that Es would not have been aware of the larger starting cash balances for Rs.
-Cash balances were 500 ECUs in the FPSB control sessions.
-Subjects were paid their end of session balances in cash with ECUs converted into Chinese yuan at the rate of 10 ECUs = 1 yuan.
-Earnings averaged 72 (45) yuan for Rs and 52 (54) yuan for Es in the clock (sealed-bid) auctions.
-Under the prevailing exchange rate this averages out to about \$9 US dollars per subject.14 Starting cash balances were sufficient to insure zero bankruptcies.
+(sealed-bid) auctions.
+Under the prevailing exchange rate this averages out to about \$9 US dollars per subject.
+Starting cash balances were sufficient to insure zero bankruptcies.
 All subjects had no previous experience with any type of auction experiment, although some of them may have had experience in another experiment.

-An explicit control treatment was employed for the FPSB auction since subjects are known to bid well above the risk-neutral Nash equilibrium in the absence of a negative externality (see, for example, the many references cited in Kagel (1995)).
+An explicit control treatment was employed for the FPSB auction since subjects are known to bid well above the risk-neutral Nash equilibrium in the absence of a negative externality (see, for example, the many references cited in Kagel, 1995).
 As such a control treatment is needed to compare bidding with and without the externality.
 In contrast, bidding in English clock auctions absent externalities is known to converge to the dominant bidding strategy.
 This is confirmed here by bids in the clock auction when only two regular bidders remained active.
-The size of the externality employed was quite large as earlier experimental results under a similar design with a much smaller negative externality had a very limited impact on subject behavior, and provided little scope for learning.15
+The size of the externality employed was quite large as earlier experimental results under a similar design with a much smaller negative externality had a very limited impact on subject behavior, and provided little scope for learning.

-Subjects were recruited through posters from among the undergraduate students from various departments at Southwestern University of Finance and Economics in Chengdu, Sichuan Province, China.
+Subjects were recruited through posters from among the undergraduate students from various departments at South-western University of Finance and Economics in Chengdu, Sichuan Province, China.
 In 2011, Southwestern ranked 32 overall in China for undergraduate education, ranking 30th for freshmen quality based on Chinese college entrance exam scores.